dekuNukem/STM32_tutorials/lesson5_spi_i2c/README.md

 ![Alt text](resources/cubedone.png)

-Press `OK` to save the setting.
+Press `OK` to save the setting and go back.
 Then press the `GPIO` button to set up the new CS pin we just selected.

-We just need to change the initial output level to `High` so it doesn't assert the SPI device right away.
+We just need to change the initial output level to `High` so it doesn't assert the SPI device on power up.

 ![Alt text](resources/cubecspin.png)